ENDUGI1/NutriSee/README.md

 ---

 ## **How to Use**
 1. Open the NutriSee app on your mobile device.
+2. Capture a photo of the product or select a photo from your gallery.
-2. Scan the nutrition label on a product using the app's scanner.
+3. Scan the nutrition label on a product using the app's scanner.
-3. View the A-D grade and additional nutritional insights.
+4. View the A-D grade and additional nutritional insights.
-4. Explore health articles and news for tips on healthy living.
+5. Explore health articles and news for tips on healthy living.

 ---